 You can also limit a Google search for your industry to site:.ca to limit the information found to Canadian sites (e.g. “aquaculture industry” site:.ca) Use the Advanced Google search features to limit by date range, sort by date, etc.

-Articles published in business magazines, trade journals, and newspapers can provide insights into current issues affecting industries.
+Articles published in business magazines, trade journals, and newspapers can provide important insights into current issues affecting industries.
 Recommended business and news article databases (Access from A-Z List of Databases):

-The major companies operating within an industry are an important source of information about many aspects of the competitive environment and other factors affecting the industry.
+The major companies operating within an industry are an important source of information about many aspects of the competitive environment and other factors affecting their industry.
 These databases can also be searched by "Company Name" fields, and include special Company Profile Reports.
 (Access from the A-Z List of Databases):